 Popular features that have wowed audiences across the country have come to Fort Worth including “tunnels of light, a fire garden, undulating wave of bluebonnets, singing trees, treetop sculptures, and artistic installations” according to the release.

-Produced by Fort Worth Botanic Garden in association with Sony Music and creatively produced by Culture Creative, Lightscape opened at Fort Worth Botanic Garden at 3220 Botanic Garden Boulevard on November 18 and will tun through to January 8.
+Produced by Fort Worth Botanic Garden in association with Sony Music and creatively produced by Culture Creative, Lightscape opened at Fort Worth Botanic Garden at 3220 Botanic Garden Boulevard on November 17 and will run through to January 1.

 There is no time limit on how long guests can enjoy the experience but entry times are staggered with admittance every 15 minutes from 5:45 pm to 9 pm nightly.